 Emerge Aotearoa Housing Trust is proud to be a partner in Housing First in Christchurch and Wellington, which works with people who are experiencing long term homelessness.

 The service moves people into appropriate housing and provides services to help them achieve their goals and address any challenges in their life, such as substance use or mental health.
 This approach recognises that it is easier for people to address the challenges they are experiencing if they have a secure home.

-Emerge Aotearoa Housing offers quality social housing to families and individuals on a low income that cannot otherwise afford suitable accommodation.
+Emerge Aotearoa Housing Trust offers quality social housing to families and individuals on a low income who cannot otherwise afford suitable accommodation.
 Our houses are located in the North and South Islands.

 We work closely with many community housing networks across the country, including the Auckland Community Housing Providers’ Network (ACHPN), the Wellington Community Housing Providers’ Network, Te Waipounamu Community Housing Providers Network and we are a member of Community Housing Aotearoa (CHA).
 Emerge Aotearoa is a partner in Housing First Christchurch, the Aro Mai Housing First Collaboration in Wellington, and Te Tahi Whare Ora, Housing First Hawkes Bay.

 Creating Positive Pathways provides housing and support services to people leaving prison.
 It is available to people who have served a sentence of more than two years, or multiple sentences of less than two years.

 It is currently being trialled by Emerge Aotearoa Housing Trust.
 The programme recognises that stable accommodation is a key contributor to positive reintegration outcomes.
 It aims to learn more about the impact of long-term public housing and support services on reducing reoffending.